Francesco-Rizzi/React-fonts-App/readme.md

-# React slider fonts App
+# React fonts App 🖊

-#### \[this is just an exercise\]
+###### \[this is just an exercise\]

 #### Description:
+A React with Redux exercise on creating a fonts app. [try it live](http://francescorizzi.info/experiments/react-fonts-app)

-An imaginary fonts app, which shows the most important fonts (fake data to date) in a slider (built from scratch, no libraries).
-Clicking on an item one you move (slide) between them.
-Clicking on the selected one you open the detail page with a smooth transition.
+It shows a list of important fonts in a slider (built from scratch with React and Redux, no libraries used).
+Clicking on an item you move (slide) between them.
+Clicking on the selected one you open the detail page in a smooth transition.
+All transitions are CSS based.

 Redux manages the state and takes care of keeping all the different UI components updated.
-All transitions are CSS based.

 #### Tech stuff 👾:
 - React ⚛️